 Always ask your health care provider before using nasal spray decongestants.
-Sometimes, they can wind up leaving you more stuffed up.
+Overuse can lead to more congestion.
 You might try spraying warm salt water into the nose, or breathing in steam.

 For people with allergies, controlling exposure to allergens is key.
 Not only will it reduce your asthma symptoms, but it will also reduce your risk of sinus infections.
 Avoid any allergic triggers and irritants, like cigarette smoke.
 You can also ask your health care provider if allergy shots might be helpful.

 In some cases, more involved treatments are necessary.
 Physical problems in the nasal passages can lead to chronic sinusitis.
 These include narrow nasal passages, a deviated septum, or polyps -- small lumps in the nose.
-Surgically correcting these problems can sometimes resolve the problem.
+Surgically correcting these problems -- or opening up chronically swollen, inflamed sinuses -- can sometimes resolve the problem.

 Can Postnasal Drip Trigger Asthma?

-Postnasal drip is an unscientific term that refers to the sensation of thick phlegm in the throat, which can become infected.
+Postnasal drip is a lay term that refers to the sensation of thick phlegm in the throat, which can become infected.
 Your glands in the nose and throat produce mucus continuously (1 to 2 pints per day), that helps to cleanse the nasal membranes, helps warm the air you breathe, and traps inhaled foreign matter.
 Mucus also helps to fight infection.